isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 **December 2020**

 This month, we have word search puzzles in all four languages.
 Do the words remind you of any story?
 Click on the images below to download the printable sheets!

 P.S.
 You can colour in the illustrations at the bottom of the sheet.

+P.P.S.
+The answer key will be uploaded next month.

 |Chinese-English|Malay-English|Tamil-English|
 |:---:|:---:|:---:|